Multiple people dead and injured in mosque shooting in Quebec City, Canada

 Canadian Prime Minister Justin Trudeau issued his condolences late Sunday.
 "Tonight, Canadians grieve for those killed in a cowardly attack on a mosque in Quebec City.
 My thoughts are with victims & their families," Trudeau said in a tweet.

+Canada's Minister of Foreign Affairs, Chrystia Freeland, echoed Trudeau's comments.
+"Canadians will stand united, with you & against such hatred," she said in a tweet.

-In June 2016, a pig's head was left on the doorstep of the Islamic cultural centre.
+In June 2016, a pig's head was left on the doorstep of the Quebec City Islamic Cultural Center.

+Quebec City police did not say whether they believed the shooting was motivated by anti-Islamic sentiments, but New York City police said the department was monitoring the situation and was beefing up security at mosques and other religious worship locations throughout the city.

 This is a developing story.
 Please refresh for updates.